 There will be a whole range of questions to be asked if you want to be in control, along the lines of ‘how do we find help?, ‘who will help us?’, ‘how do we know what we need?’ and ‘how can we help ourselves?’
 We may need to find someone who will work alongside us while we sort out the many practical and emotional challenges which JIA brings, particularly at the point of diagnosis.
 There are other agencies who may have a duty to help — you may need to find out who they are and what they can do.

-Ask around, find out what is available, like your local Citizens Advice Bureau (see phonebook).
+Find out what is available, like your local Citizens Advice Bureau.
 It helps to find someone who can support you through the maze, who can perhaps help with suggestions about who to contact and what you could say to them.
 You may want help with practicalities such as drafting letters which you can then send off yourself or which could be typed up so all you need do is to sign them.
 Find someone who can be a friend, who knows the ropes, perhaps someone who has been there themselves and knows what it feels like.

 Empowerment is about people having control over their own lives.
 It means parents having greater control than perhaps they did in the past.
 Empowerment is also about information, If you have the information you need, then you are empowered.
 For instance, equal partnerships can be empowering.
 So often, it is all too easy to see others as telling you what to do but an equal partnership, for instance with medical and other professionals, is empowering.
 It gives you the power to do things yourself, to be in control.